linnaung/Metaphactory-QAAS/README.md

-POC to use Metaphactory's QAAS
+POC to use Metaphactory's QAAS (Query as a Service)